wolfgangmuender/InspectorTodo/README.md

 #### Files

-If there are files in the project that should not be parsed (e.g. because they belong to another project), you can configure a whitelist of files here, relative to the project root.
+If there are files in the project that should not be parsed (e.g. because they belong to another project), you can configure a list of ignored paths here, relative to the project root.
 Compare the entries from the example config for details.

 ### Copyright & License